thekerrlab/binomialbias/README.md

 # Binomial Bias

-Code to compute quantitative assessments of discrimination within organizations, using the binomial distribution.
+Library to compute and plot quantitative assessments of discrimination within organizations, based on the binomial distribution.

 There are several ways to use this library, described below.